yamcs/yamcs/docs/server-manual/mdb/data-types.rst

     </BinaryParameterType>

 A parameter of this type will always be 16 bytes in length.

-**Example 2: binary parameter type of variable size with the size given by another parameter**
+.. rubric:: Example 2: binary parameter type of variable size with the size given by another parameter

 The example below defines a parameter type whose size is given by another parameter named ``size``.
 That parameter has to be of integer type and preceede the binary one in the packet.